Deandre Ayton NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Deandre Ayton included, take on the Denver Nuggets at 10:00 PM ET on Monday in the 2023 NBA Playoffs.
+The Phoenix Suns, Deandre Ayton included, will be in action at 10:00 PM on Friday versus the Denver Nuggets in the 2023 NBA Playoffs.

-Now let's dig into Ayton's available prop bets, with a particular eye on stats and trends to help you make good picks.
+If you'd like to make predictions on Ayton's performance, we look at his available prop bets, using stats and trends, below.

 Deandre Ayton Prop Bets vs. the Nuggets